tkerr/deep-cnn-embedded/README.md

 ## 10. Conclusions
 This research project showed that it is possible to run time-series predictions on a deep CNN model on an embedded system in near real-time with high accuracy.
 The ECG pre-processing step of FIR filtering and Z-score normalization requires approximately 3 seconds, and the prediction step requires approximately 0.73 seconds.
 In addition, accuracy on the embedded system is identical to the PC/workstation used to train and test the model.

-The model size used in this project is not suitable for a "bare-metal" embedded system, but it could run on an embedded Linux processor or an Android or iOS mobile device such as a cell phone or a tablet.
+The model size used in this project is not suitable for a limited memory "bare-metal" embedded system, but it could run on an embedded Linux processor or an Android or iOS mobile device such as a cell phone or a tablet.

 Additional optimizations may be possible for a bare-metal system, such as developing custom C/C++ code and/or using fixed point arithmetic, but further investigation would be required.